zarf-dev/zarf/adr/0011-scripts-actions.md

 ## Consequences

-With the current team agreement to not introduce breakng changing as we stabilize the API, a deprecation model was introduced that allows existing Zarf binaries to run with older `zarf.yaml` configs while also allowing the new features to be used by those who have updated their Zarf binary.
+With the current team agreement to not introduce breaking changes as we stabilize the API, a deprecation model was introduced that allows existing Zarf binaries to run with older `zarf.yaml` configs while also allowing the new features to be used by those who have updated their Zarf binary.